-Whitish to brown eggs can be found in clusters around floral structures and young leaves on top canopy.
-Larvae can be found feeding on any plant tissue but are most likely to attack flowers and bolls/ears/fruits/pods, depending on the host plant.
+Whitish to brown eggs can be found in clusters around floral structures and young leaves on upper canopy.
+Feeding damage can be found on any plant tissue but are most likely on flowers and bolls/ears/fruits/pods, depending on the host plant.
 Young larvae scrape the foliage, growing points or the fruiting structure, causing little damage.
-Older ones bores into flowers or the young boll/ear/fruit/pod, hollowing it from the inside, damaging seeds and making it unfit for marketing.
-Most frass is visible around the feeding holes.
+Older ones bore into flowers or the young boll/ear/fruit/pod, hollowing it from the inside, damaging seeds and making it unfit for marketing.
+Frass is visible around the feeding holes.
 The growth of secondary pathogens on the wounds lead to the rotting of the affected tissues.
-H. armigera one of the most destructive pests in agriculture.

 Trichogramma wasps (T. chilonis or T. brasiliensis) can be introduced coinciding with flower initiation to attack the eggs.
 Microplitis, Heteropelma and Netelia wasps parasitize the larvae.
 Predatory bugs (big-eyed bug, glossy shield bug and spined predatory shield bug), ants, spiders, earwigs, crickets and flies attack the larvae and should thus be promoted.
 Apply bio-insecticides based on spinosad, nucleopolyhedrovirus (NPV), Metarhizium anisopliae, Beauveria bassiana or Bacillus thuringiensis to control the larvae.
 Botanical products, such as Neem oil, Neem seed kernel extracts (NSKE 5%), chili or garlic may be applied as foliar sprays at bud initiation stage.